-There are also wallpapers that have water-activated adhesive.
+Some wallpapers have water-activated adhesive.
 These are typically soaked in water, booked, then hung.
-When in doubt, default to the product’s application instructions.
+When in doubt, default to the product's application instructions.

 If all the above sounds a bit overwhelming, then a peel and stick option might be more your speed.